postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/msbuild-properties.md

      > [!WARNING]
      > Line breaks and semicolons are not allowed in the values of compiler-visible properties as they can cause your aspect to receive an incorrect value.

+Note that the above approach only works when referencing the aspect library as a NuGet package, but not when referencing it as a project.

 ## Reading MSBuild properties from an aspect or fabric